-This small, fine sewar dagger has a slightly curved, long, single-edged steel blade; and a long, thin wooded hilt with a hippopotamus ivory chape and hand-guard, and a hippopotamus ivory hilt.
+This small, fine sewar dagger has a slightly curved, long, single-edged steel blade; and a long, thin wooded hilt with a hippopotamus tooth chape and hand-guard, and a hippopotamus tooth hilt.

 Sewars were intended as stabbing weapons.
 The small, fine proportions of this example suggest it was intended for use by a Malay woman.

 This example is in fine condition.
-It has a superb patina, particularly the ivory hilt and hand-guard which have a rich, honeyed colour.
-The ivory has the seams and grain that is typical of hippopotamus ivory.
+It has a superb patina, particularly the tooth hilt and hand-guard which have a rich, honeyed colour.
+The tooth has the seams and grain that is typical of hippopotamus teeth.

 Sheppard, M., Taman Indera: Malay Decorative Arts and Pastimes, Oxford University Press, 1972.